 HepA: Hepatitis A vaccine (minimum spacing 6 months between doses)

 HepB: Hepatitis B vaccine

-HPV: Human Papillomavirus Vaccine (2 doses 6 months apart for immunocompetent patients who get the 1st dose before 15 years of age; otherwise 3 doses at 0, 2 and 6 months)
+HPV: Human Papillomavirus Vaccine (2 doses 6 months apart for immunocompetent patients who get the first dose before 15 years of age; otherwise 3 doses at 0, 2 and 6 months)

 MCV4: Meningococcal Conjugate Vaccine (quadrivalent)

-*MenB: Meningococcal B vaccine (optional for 16 to 23 years of age; Bexsero - 2 doses at least 1 month apart)
+*MenB: Meningococcal B vaccine (optional) 16 to 23 years of age; (Bexsero - 2 doses at least 1 month apart)

 MMR: Measles-Mumps-Rubella vaccine